 The fellowship is named for the late Linda H. Peterson (1948-2015), Niel Gray, Jr. Professor of English at Yale University.
 Linda was a pioneering scholar and mentor in periodical studies who served as RSVP vice president from 2009-2013 and whose spirit of collegiality and scholarly rigor remains a hallmark of the Society.
 The fellowship is funded by a generous bequest from the estate of Eileen Curran (1927-2013).

 The Peterson Fellowship is intended to support, first and foremost, primary research on the nineteenth-century newspaper and periodical press.
 Therefore, eligible projects must engage primary sources, whether those sources appear in print, manuscript, or digital facsimile.

 Only one applicant is permitted per application.
 Awards cannot be shared or split among collaborators.
-(Those seeking support for collaborative projects should consider the RSVP Field Development Grants.)
+(Those seeking support for collaborative projects should consider the RSVP Field Development Grant.)

-The fellowship period must begin during the 2019 or 2020 calendar year.
+The fellowship period must begin during the same calendar year as the application deadline, or during the subsequent calendar year.

 Those holding academic appointments as well as independent or retired scholars are equally welcome to apply.
 An academic degree is not required; however, those enrolled in a degree program at the deadline are not eligible.

 Officers or Directors of RSVP are not eligible.

 Applicants are strongly encouraged, but not required, to become RSVP members.

 Applicants may hold grants or fellowships from other organizations concurrent with the Peterson Fellowship.
 However, the Peterson Fellowship winner may not hold other RSVP awards in the same calendar year.